timoklimmer/powerproxy-aoai/README.md

 Log Analytics is now deployed by the contained deployment script.
 There is no need for taking extra steps any more.

+### Configuration updates
+To update the configuration of an existing deployment, you can use the `Export-ConfigFromAzure.ps1` and `Import-ConfigFromAzure.ps1` scripts.
+First, export the config to a local YAML file, then edit the file, and afterwards import it into Azure again.

 ## Known Issues
 - Due to limitations by OpenAI, the exact number of consumed tokens is not available when requests ask for a streaming response.
 In that case, an approximation based on code provided by OpenAI is